HERITAGE: BEYOND WALLS

 Fondazione Santagata for the Economics of Culture is an indipendent no-profit research foundation dedicated to the memory of Walter Santagata, pioneering scholar of Culture Economics.
 Working in Syria, for the Citadel of Damascus, was one of his first international cooperation projects.
 And to Syria, to the ancient city of Ebla, in particular, he entitled a research centre based initially based at the University of Torino, which constitutes the first nucleus of the current team working for the Foundation.
 Among our most recent activities, the collaboration to the Master in Cultural Property Protection in Crisis Response and the YES!-Youth Empowerment for Sustainability program.

 Participation is free of charge, costs are covered by the organizers and partners.
+Attendance of minimum 80% of the lectures is required to take part to the challenge and receive the attendance certificate.

 Participants to the programme will be selected according to the following requirements: